Skip to Main Content

 Duke Clinical Research Institute

 Duke University Hospital is consistently rated as one of the best in the United States and is known around the world for its outstanding care and groundbreaking research.
-Duke University Hospital has 1,048 licensed inpatient beds and offers comprehensive diagnostic and therapeutic facilities, including a regional emergency/trauma center; a major surgery suite containing 65 operating rooms; an endo-surgery center; a separate hospital outpatient surgical department with nine operating rooms and an extensive diagnostic and interventional radiology area.
+Duke University Hospital has 1,062 inpatient beds and offers comprehensive diagnostic and therapeutic facilities, including a regional emergency/trauma center; a major surgery suite containing 51 operating rooms; an endosurgery center; an ambulatory surgery center with nine operating rooms, and an extensive diagnostic and interventional radiology area.

-For 2022-2023, U.S. News and World Report ranked Duke University Hospital nationally in 11 adult specialties: cancer, cardiology & heart surgery, diabetes & endocrinology, ear, nose & throat, gastroenterology & GI surgery, gynecology, neurology & neurosurgery, ophthalmology, orthopedics, pulmonology & lung surgery, and urology.
-Duke University Hospital is also ranked first in North Carolina and first in the Raleigh-Durham area.
+For 2024-2025, U.S. News and World Report ranked Duke University Hospital the best hospital in North Carolina, with national rankings in 11 adult specialties: cancer; cardiology & heart surgery; ear, nose & throat; gastroenterology & GI surgery; geriatrics; neurology & neurosurgery; obstetrics & gynecology; ophthalmology; orthopedics; pulmonology & lung surgery, and urology.
+Duke University Hospital is also nationally ranked in 10 pediatric specialties..

 Duke University Hospital is approved for residency by the American Medical Association, the Accreditation Council for Graduate Medical Education and is accredited by the Joint Commission.
 In addition to its hospitals, Duke Health has an extensive, geographically dispersed network of outpatient facilities that include primary care offices, urgent care centers, multi-specialty clinics, and outpatient surgery centers.